masher92/UKCP18/README.md

 |       | Phone sensing | 1 | Daily | 01/19-03/20 | Data analysis: https://tinyurl.com/2p8xxt8h.<br/>Raw data not available|
 | Helsinki | Bluetooth | N/A |    ||Data heat map: https://tinyurl.com/bdfjhssm.<br/>Raw data not available |

-The location of the sensors in each city can be viewed here: https://nbviewer.org/github/masher92/footfall/blob/master/Locations_with_sensors.ipynb?flush_cache=True
+The location of the sensors in the cities for which data can be accessed can be viewed here: https://nbviewer.org/github/masher92/footfall/blob/master/Locations_with_sensors.ipynb?flush_cache=True